TomOConnor95/flutter-articles/flutter-ui-knob-article.md

 In this section we will make the knob actually respond to being dragged.
 We will make the knob such that it rotates when the user drags it in a vertical direction (More complicated behaviours are possible, such as making the knob rotate as the user drags in a circle around it, or adding momentum and viscocity to the knob, but we'll save these for another time).

-The first step is to wrap our knob in a GestureDetector, and provide a onVerticalDragUpdate function which sets what happens when the user drags the knob in a vertical direction.
+The first step is to wrap our knob in a GestureDetector, and provide an `onVerticalDragUpdate` function which sets what happens when the user drags the knob in a vertical direction.

 ```
 Transform.rotate(